eschlot/Wunderlist2Joplin/README.md

 * Create an empty folder somewhere on Your system.
 Enter the location in line 15 of the script c:\Users\<Username>\Wunderlist2Joplin\Wunderlist2Joplin.py.

-* Execute the script by opening a command window and typing
+* Execute the script by opening Anaconda Prompt or similar pythin execution environment and type
   c: <Ret>
   cd  c:\Users\<Username>\Wunderlist2Joplin<Ret>
-  python Wunderlist2Joplin<Ret>
+  python Wunderlist2Joplin.py<Ret>

 * Open Joplin and choose File->Import->Raw Joplin Export Folder Wait for the import to finish.